jhrcek/surjective-injective/README.md

 ## TODO

--   function diagram
-    -   Add A, B as set labels
 -   controls for generating random functions
     -   generate any function
     -   surjective, injective (only enabled when such a function exists for given domain/codomain size)